 Dr habil.
 Jerzy Boehlke, NCU Prof. from the Faculty of Economic Sciences and Management Dr habil.
-Jerzy Boehlke, NCU Prof. from the Faculty of Economic Sciences and Management Exact sciences
+Jerzy Boehlke, NCU Prof. from the Faculty of Economic Sciences and Management Social sciences

 Economic Sciences Nobel Prize: Institutions and Prosperity